Private First Class

-Mas, as he was known, signed his WWII Draft Registration card on June 30, 1942, age 18, Local Board No. 6.
+Mas, as he was known, signed his draft registration card on June 30, 1942, age 18, Local Board No. 6 in Pahala.
 His point of contact was his sister, Miss Mildred Fujioka of Pahala.
-He was employed by the Hawaiian Agricultural Company and lived in House #43, Mill Camp, Pahala.
-He was 5’5”, 130 lbs.
+He was employed by the Hawaiian Agricultural Company and lived in House No. 43, Mill Camp, Pahala.
+He was 5’5” tall, and he weighed 130 pounds.

-Masao enlisted on August 17, 1944, Serial No. 30111343, and his civilian occupation was “skilled mechanic and repairman, motor vehicles.”
-He was sent to Camp Fannin, in Tyler, Texas, for his 15-week basic training that consisted of simulated battlefield conditions, small arms artillery, camouflage, and anti-personnel mines, defending against poison gas, and hiking with a full pack containing a 25-pound weight.
+Masao enlisted on August 17, 1944.
+His civilian occupation was listed as “Skilled mechanic and repairman, motor vehicles.”
+He was sent to Camp Fannin in Tyler, Texas, for his 15-week basic training that consisted of simulated battlefield conditions, small arms artillery, camouflage, and anti-personnel mines, defending against poison gas, and hiking with a full pack containing a 25-pound weight.
 Among his fellow trainees were mainland Caucasians and Hawaii men of all ethnicities.

 Many years later, Masao’s daughter wrote about her father’s experiences.
 Her words about his training, shipment to Europe, wartime experiences, and occupation duties are below.

 Masao spent many weekends in the city of Tyler with his two buddies.
 They would hustle a bottle of black market whiskey from a taxi driver for $10.
 There were no bars in the area, but bottles of liquor could be taken into restaurants.
 The three of them would catch a bus back to camp in the wee hours of the morning.
 They trained hard and tried to compete in everything.
 Masao remembers it was either the “wrong” way or the “military” way.